exosphere-project/exosphere/contributing.md

  npm run elm:analyse
  ```

+Please consider [configuring your editor](https://github.com/avh4/elm-format#editor-integration) to run `elm-format` whenever you save a file.
+It automatically formats your code!
+If you save early and often, this saves you lots of typing and indenting work.

 ### Enabling CI On Your Fork

 Before submitting a merge request, we request that you *enable GitLab CI/CD on your fork project*.
 It is easier and safer for us to accept contributions that show passing tests!